 Once a speeding offense is committed, a corresponding penalty is imposed on the offender.
-The penalty for the speeding offence may be demerit points, expiation fees, loss of driver’s license or disqualification from driving depending on the gravity of the speeding offence.
+The penalty for the speeding offense may be demerit points, expiation fees, loss of driver’s license or disqualification from driving depending on the gravity of the speeding offense.

-In cases where the speeding offence resulted to grievous bodily harm or death, a penalty of imprisonment will be meted to the offender.
+In cases where the speeding offense resulted to grievous bodily harm or death, a penalty of imprisonment will be meted to the offender.

 There are certain conditions that must be complied with whenever entering into a Safer Driver Agreement or going for the ‘Good Behaviour’ Option.
 For example, incurring a total of four demerit points after entering into a Safer Driver Agreement will lead to a disqualification from driving for 12 months.
 Also, an offender cannot enter into a Safer Driver Agreement if one has already been entered into within the last five years.

 As for the ‘Good Behaviour’ Option, a person who has chosen this must not incur two or more demerit points during the 12 months of good behaviour period or else he will be disqualified from driving for twice the original disqualification period.